I’ve seen hundreds of Amazon Black Friday deals, these are the only ones worth buying

 I’ve found the best Amazon Black Friday deals actually worth buying

-From Ninja air fryers to the Echo Dot, we’re rounding up the best of this year’s sale
+From Ninja air fryers to the Echo Dot and must-have skincare, we’re rounding up the best of this year’s sale

-Amazon’s Black Friday sale has officially kicked off, and it’s already bursting with thousands of incredible offers on top brands such as Ninja, PlayStation, ghd, Kindle and more.
-Consider this your one-stop shop for pretty much anything on your wishlist, whether you’re hunting down beauty products, home essentials, air fryers, mattresses or a brand-new laptop.
+Amazon’s Black Friday sale has arrived, bringing with it thousands of incredible offers from top brands such as Ninja, PlayStation, ghd and more.
+Consider this guide your one-stop shop for pretty much everything on your wish list because I’ve discovered the best deals on anything from beauty products and home essentials to air fryers, mattresses and brand-new laptops.

-If you’re planning to make the most of the savings, it’s well worth becoming an Amazon Prime member.
+My insider advice is that if you’re planning to make the most of the savings, it’s worth becoming an Amazon Prime member.
 New users can take advantage of a free 30-day trial, which includes unlimited same-day delivery on eligible orders over £20, plus fast one-day delivery across the UK.
-Prime members will also enjoy access to exclusive discounts throughout the event.
+Prime members also get to enjoy access to exclusive discounts throughout the event.

-Whatever you’re after this Black Friday, it’s likely Amazon has a deal on it – so, without further ado, here are the best Amazon Black Friday deals you can shop right now.
+Whatever you’re after this Black Friday, it’s likely that Amazon will have a deal on it and I’ve rounded up the ones that are worth your attention below.
+Read on for the best Amazon Black Friday deals you can shop right now.

 Follow live: Latest offers and news in our Black Friday 2025 live blog